agent18/agent18.github.io/_posts/2017-09-01-Questions.markdown

 - Shouldn't everyone have the same values?
 Then Why do terrorists exist?
 When will Achilles be wrong

-- Achiles has same rule today and same rule yesterday, but then why didn't he realize it yesterday.
+- Achiles has same rule today and same rule yesterdays, but then why didn't he realize it yesterday.

 - Why should you look at the world in an ideal setting to determine what you want?